 Free float, also known as public float, refers to the shares of a company that can be publicly traded and are not restricted (i.e., held by insiders).
-In other words, the term is used to describe the number of shares that is available to the public for trading.
+In other words, the term is used to describe the number of shares that is available to the public for trading in the secondary market.

 Formula for Free Float

-- Restricted shares refer to shares that are not transferable until certain conditions are met.
-Restricted shares are generally held by corporate affiliates such as executives and directors.
+Restricted shares refer to shares that are not transferable until certain conditions are met.
+Restricted shares are generally held by corporate management, such as executives and directors.

-- Closely-held shares refer to shares that are assumed to be held on to for a very long-term basis.
+Closely-held shares refer to shares that are typically held onto for a very long-term basis.
 Examples include major long-term shareholders and insiders.

 Example of Free Float